yuanxiaochenAC/EvoAgentX/docs/tutorial/textgrad_optimizer.md

     return {"problem": example["problem"]}
 ```

 During optimization, the `TextGradOptimizer` will evaluate the performance on the development set by default.
-Please make sure the dataset has a development set properly set up.
+Please make sure the dataset has a development set properly set up (i.e., `benchmark._dev_data` is not None).
 You can either:
    - Use a dataset that already provides a development set
    - Split your dataset to create a development set (like in the example above)
-   - Implement a custom dataset (inherits from `evoagentx.benchmark.Benchmark`) with development set support
+   - Implement a custom dataset (inherits from `evoagentx.benchmark.Benchmark`) that properly sets up the development set.

 ## 4. Configuring and Running the TextGrad Optimizer